 When I was pregnant with my third I learned our daycare wouldn't have space for him for at least a year.
 My oldest had been through 4 other daycares at that point because they are closing all around us at an alarming rate.
 Still, I halfheartedly called all the ones within our school zone and nobody had an infant opening.
 I had to accept the fact that I couldn't teach middle school with a baby on my hip so I put in my resignation.
 My principal was kind enough to suggest a year leave which I accepted and suddenly I was a SAHM.

-I had to find ways to bring in a little money since this wasn't planned and life these days is expensive.
-My husband works four 10's and is off Fridays so I am able to substitute teach and run the library at my school.
-I found vendors for a kids pop-up sale and helped set up the sale on a Sunday night.
-I applied and trained to be a legal transcriptionist with zero prior experience although I believe my work as a language teacher helped me get in.
+Lastly, I applied and trained to be a legal transcriptionist with zero prior experience although I believe my work as a language teacher helped me get in.
 As a legal transcriptionist I transcribe court cases, depositions, 911 calls and interviews.
 I don't make a lot and there isn't always work available but I can work while the baby sleeps on me so it's worth it.
 Plus, I really like the work!
 The cases are interesting and I enjoy the quiet focus of the task.
-I learned that any little bit helps financially, and for me, it has been important to still work so I don't go stir crazy.
+I've learned a lot about the justice system and have a new found respect for our 911 workers and police officers- they have a seriously tough job.
+I would honestly enjoy legal transcription as a part-time job some day and I know some of my co-workers are able to make it on this income alone.

 The Work-at-Home Moms Club group on Facebook has been a huge help and is where I heard of the kid sale and transcriptionist jobs.
 I also learned about a money making app, Swagbucks, which I write about here.
 It's a group of supportive moms mostly looking to make money while having more time with their kids and lots of great ideas and opportunities are shared here.